Isometrics: Static Holds and Static Contraction Training

 Timed Static Contraction

 Timed static contraction is best performed on exercise machines whose movement arms can be locked into position at any point over the ROM or using a power rack.
 It also possible using selectorized machines with conventional weight stacks that allow an adequate amount of resistance to be pinned with the movement arm in the desired position, preventing further positive movement.
 Some training facilities have incorporated adjustable lengths of chain into their equipment which can be used to limit range of motion for the performance of timed static contraction.
 When using machines that do not provide a means of locking the movement arm into position it can be held motionless by an instructor or training partner if they have adequate leverage.
-Timed static contraction can also be performed using manual resistance for many exercises.
-Timed static contraction may be safer than static holds for some trainees since the use of a fixed rather than moveable resistance requires no inter or intrapersonal transfer of a movement arm or barbell.
+It can also be performed using manual resistance for many exercises.
+Timed static contraction may be safer than static holds for some subjects since the use of a fixed rather than moveable resistance requires no inter or intrapersonal transfer of a movement arm or barbell.

-Starting with a minimal effort, the trainee gradually increases the amount of force they are applying until they’re exerting an approximate 50% effort, and continues to contract against the resistance at this level of effort for approximately 30 seconds.
+Starting with a minimal effort, the subject gradually increases the amount of force they are applying until they’re exerting an approximate 50% effort, and continues to contract against the resistance at this level of effort for approximately 30 seconds.
 After 30 seconds they gradually increase their effort to 75%.
 After another 30 seconds they gradually increase their effort to “near maximal”.
-Finally, after 30 seconds of “near maximal” effort, the trainee exerts a maximal effort for 30 more seconds.
-After this the trainee should very gradually reduce the intensity of contraction over the period of a couple of seconds, rather than suddenly let off.
+Finally, after 30 seconds of “near maximal” effort, the subject exerts a maximal effort for 30 more seconds.
+After this the subject should very gradually reduce the intensity of contraction over the period of a couple of seconds, rather than suddenly let off.
 It is just as important to gradually reduce the intensity of contraction as it is to apply it in a gradual and controlled manner.

 Ken Hutchins’s protocol for timed static contraction is as follows: